top of page

 As we transition into fall, COVID-19 strains will be trying to pile on top of winter’s other infamous respiratory illnesses.
 It’s essential to take proactive steps to maintain health and well-being.
 Here are a few tips to help you and your loved ones stay healthy during this season:

-1. Stay Vaccinated: Keep up to date with COVID-19 vaccinations and seasonal flu shots.
-The dual approach helps reduce the risk of severe illness.
+1. Get Vaccinated: Stay up to date with COVID-19 vaccinations and seasonal flu shots.
+This dual approach helps reduce the risk of severe illness.

-2. Mask Up: Masks are a good idea during any season of heightened health risks, especially if you are visiting the doctor, hospital, or are in close quarters with others.
+2. Mask Up: Masks are a good idea during any season of heightened health risks, especially if you are visiting the doctor or hospital, or you’re in close quarters with others.
 The N-95 masks still provide the best protection, but those blue masks usually up for grabs in various locations will do in a pinch.

 3. Practice Good Hygiene: Regular handwashing with soap and water, or using hand sanitizer when soap isn’t available, can help prevent the spread of viruses.